 I grew up about 30 miles south of Boston, improbably raised as a New York Yankees fan by my baseball coach of a grandfather.
-(Contrarianism comes naturally.)
 I attended Syracuse University's S.I.
-Newhouse School of Public Communications and Maxwell School of Citizenship & Public Affairs, graduating with degrees in Television, Radio & Film and Political Science.
+Newhouse School of Public Communications and Maxwell School of Citizenship & Public Affairs, graduating with dual degrees in Television, Radio & Film and Political Science.

 At Syracuse, I was the weekly music critic for the Daily Orange, an incredibly fun role where I started to hone my passion for persuasive, creative writing.
 I also worked for BrandYourself.com, an emerging startup that specialized in online reputation management.
 That job exposed me to a previously unknown world of digital strategy, managing a team of bloggers, and optimizing Google search results to benefit clients.